 Consultation and Timeline

-Interested residents of Windsor and area will have many opportunities to engage with the archaeological management plan (AMP) project team and provide their input.
+Interested residents of Windsor and area will have many opportunities to engage with the Windsor archaeological management plan (WAMP) project team and provide their input.
 This will include soliciting information about archaeological site locations or artifact collections, as well as recommendations and advice regarding the process of archaeological heritage management and conservation in the context of municipal planning.

 Public engagement sessions - June 16, 2021

 Windsor Archaeological Management Plan (WAMP) Update – Public Engagement